EladOzCohen/eladozcohen.com/content/project/Covid_Portfolio/index.md

 <br>
 It appears that not all those who were to first to reach herd immunity also ended being the most (fully) vaccinated countries.
-Perhaps the rate of vaccinations in former countries reached a plato when these countries achieved herd immunity.
-In the next question I will test this hypothesis.
+Perhaps the rate of vaccinations in former countries reached a plateau upon reaching herd immunity.
+The next question investigates this hypothesis.

 <br>
 <br>